Eight Steps to a Water-Wise Garden

 - A corn plant transpires about 55 gallons from germination to harvest.

-- One reason the air beneath a shady tree is cooler and more pleasant is because the air has a higher moisture content from the transpiration of nearby leaves.
+- One reason the air beneath a shady tree is cooler: It has a higher moisture content from the transpiration of nearby leaves.